zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Carl thinks that if he wins big this afternoon, he will be starting a new winning streak.
 Shelly says, “Maybe what happened last week  is really a sign of things to come.”
 The expression “a sign (sign) of things to c ome” means that what has

 happened in the past will be the same thing that wi ll happen in the future; it will give you an idea about what will happen in the futu re.
-The fact that Carl lost in the past, according to Shelly, may be a sign of thi ngs to come – that he will continue losing, not that he will have a reversal o f fortune.
+The fact that Carl lost in the past, according to Shelly, may be a sign of thi ngs to come – that he will continue losing, not that he will have a reversal of fortune.
 Shelly says, “Maybe it was the start of a losing streak.”
 Just as you can win several games in a row, or several competitions, so you can lose several games  or competitions in a row, and that’s what Shelly is saying here.

 Carl says, “Don’t jinx me with that kind of negativ ity.”
 “To jinx” (jinx) someone means to bring bad luck to someone – to do somethin g or say something that will cause problems for other people.
 People who are sup erstitious, or who believe in bad luck, worry about other people jinxing their pr ojects – somehow causing them to have bad luck by something that they say, u sually something negative.
 And that’s why Carl says, “Don’t jinx me with that kind of negativity.”
 “Negativity” is the idea of being pessimistic, of thinking that things will go poorly in the future.